 Architecture is a huge world of different cultures and traditions coming together, in the form of buildings.
-Throughout the years architectural styles have developed and have been enhanced with the help of new technologies present in the 21st century.
-These styles are grouped depending on its characteristics, forms, method of construction, building materials, and the location.
+Throughout the year’s architectural styles have developed and have been enhanced with the help of new technologies present in the 21st century.
+These architecture styles are grouped depending on their characteristics, forms, method of construction, building materials, and location.

-Here are 20 distinct architectural styles throughout the history:
+Here are 20 distinct architectural styles throughout history:

 Classical architecture was developed in Ancient Greece between the 7th and 4th centuries BC.
 It is most popular for its humongous temples worked in stone, structured from standards of perspective, symmetry, geometry, and order.
 An outstanding trait of its expressiveness is the standards of the “building orders”:

 Dating around 330 AD, Byzantine architecture was a continuation of Roman architecture, yet with impacts from the Near East.
 Structures expanded in geometric multifaceted nature, the old-style orders were utilized all the more openly and the Greek cross plan was embraced in chapel design which regularly included complex vault structures bolstered by enormous wharves.

 It was distinctly during the Enlightenment that the name “Gothic” came to fruition to allude to the vertical and grand design created in that period.
 The primary Gothic works are identified with ecclesiastical buildings – chapels and churches with ogival curves and rib vaults.
 Most Gothic structures are viewed as UNESCO World Heritage destinations, for example, the Notre Dame Cathedral and Reims Cathedral.